rgwch/webelexis/webelexis-base/readme.md

 The variables "heading" ad "body" are the ones, we found in the View (LIne 5 and Line 8).
 The variables are "ko.observable"'s which means, the view gets an update, if they change.

+They are set with the Parameter array p.params.
+That's an iteresting feature of the routing system.
+See next chapter "wiring up".

 Line 5 defines the return value, which follows the convention for a Knockout-Component: Definition of viewModel and template.

+#### 3: Wiring up

+Actually, this won't work.
+Webelexis does not know, when it should load and display this component at all.
+We have to tell.
+The place to do so, is in app/config.js:

+      modules: [{
+        ...
+        {
+          title: R.alert,
+          baseURL: "#alert",
+          match: /^alert\/(\w+)\/(\w+)$/,
+          component: 'ch-webelexis-alert',
+          location: 'components/alert',
+          active: true,
+          menuItem: false,
+          role: 'guest'
+        }
+      ]

+Here, we tell the system where ot can find the component, and which URL should open it.
+The interesting part ist the "match" expression: This regex matches an URL of the type server/#alert/foo/bar and captures the foo and bar parts of the URL.
+The captured texts ar sent to the viewmodel in the parameter Array p.params.

+So, to recap: This component listens for an URL of the form #alert/header/body and then displays a bootstrap-panel with heading and body with that name and the matching locale.

+Thatttt's all about it, folks